chardso/Hardware-and-software-development-prototypes-through-technological-innovations/README.md

 ﻿https://www.wfp.org/news/wfp-cuts-refugees-food-rations-uganda-funding-declines﻿/
 ﻿

-From the link  above  there is a clear sign that with time world food programme will completely stop distribution of food rations to refugees and besides that the current ratio  per household can not sustain the household a whole month hence this calls for external funding to the rescue of the refugees.
+From the link  above  there is a clear sign that with time world food programme will completely stop distribution of food rations to refugees and besides that the current ratio  per household can not sustain the household a whole month hence this calls for external funding to the rescue of the refugees from such a scenario and according to the study ,the solution to it is hardware and Electronic prototype development, technological innovations, open source software as a medium of instilling knowledge and skills to achieve the goal of sustainability.

-if  the chance of funding is given to empower them through this type of projects to acquire;
-﻿
-- soldering skills
-- General skills for repairing electronics and other hardware gadgets would render them chances of putting the skills in practice to achieve litle household income for sustainability and the succesful ones would advance their skills with time.
-At least with the skills and knowledge on electronic repair ,the soldering skill alone can put food on the table,whatever i say in this making movement is what i have been through.
+<h5> The solution to global 21st century generation to handle the global 21st century problems late president Madiba of South Africa emphasised on.</h5>

 ***After my case study I visited one vocational training school known as Junior express vocational training school in adjumani district***
 ﻿